 Jordan Bridge History

-Before the South Norfolk Jordan Bridge, there was the original Jordan Bridge (pictured at left) once stood in her place.
+Before the South Norfolk Jordan Bridge carried drivers high above the river, the original Jordan Bridge (pictured at left) once stood in her place.